PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 observation-only evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## Dequantized HardSigmoid result characterization checkpoint

+The dequantized HardSigmoid bridge wrapper returns the indexed owner's fixed one-counter dictionary `removed_transpose_dequant_hardsigmoid_quantize_bridges`.
+With no Transpose the owner returns zero early; otherwise it prunes unused tensors after scanning even when no bridge was removed.
+The counter is therefore incomplete evidence for cleanup-only mutation and must remain observation-only.

+There are exactly three direct wrapper calls: before terminal SiNet pre-add/resize recovery, after post-SiNet mixed-attention cleanup, and after the terminal Conv/Pool/no-layout branch.
+Attention-gate/QDQ orchestration directly selects the public owner as a fourth, distinct form.

+A strict expected-failure contract selects `_terminal_dequant_hardsigmoid_bridge_stats`, `_post_sinet_dequant_hardsigmoid_bridge_stats`, and `_late_dequant_hardsigmoid_bridge_stats`.
+It fixes the wrapper, one-key schema, early return and cleanup semantics, exact three-call count, model-only arguments, six direct boundaries, independent orchestration selection, and absence of result consumers.

+At implementation, replace only the three direct raw expressions with assignments.
+Do not add a consumer or guard, and do not change the wrapper, owner, schema, cleanup, graph-index behavior, orchestration selection, surrounding calls, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- dequantized HardSigmoid wrapper/schema and indexed-owner fixtures, early return and cleanup semantics, attention-recovery selection, three direct boundaries, adjacent SiNet/ConvPool/late-dequant orchestration, architecture, and pass-efficiency coverage: `404 passed, 1 xfailed in 18.99s`

+The sole strict expected failure is the intentionally unimplemented three-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only;
+do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the